unixnut/shepherd/shepherd/README.md

 Usage
 -----
-Shepherd takes an action argument on the command line, plus a host pattern that will match one or more hosts in the  can be used in one of two ways.
+Shepherd takes an action argument on the command line, plus a host pattern that will match one or more hosts in the inventory file.
+The program can be invoked in one of two ways.

 [virsh][] mode: